The Large Core of College Admission Markets: Theory and Evidence: Discussion

 \section{Discussion}

+We study stable allocations in college admissions markets where students can attend the same college under different financial terms.
+We show that the deferred acceptance algorithm identifies a stable allocation where funding is allocated based on merit and that the set of {\it merit-based} stable allocations is small.
+By contrast, when students are heterogeneous in the way they trade off program characteristics and contractual terms, the set of stable allocations is large and different stable allocations differ in the number of students assigned to college.

-We have shown that when students can be matched to colleges under different contractual terms, the set of stable allocations is large, leaving room for design even when market designers are committed to stability.
-In the market we focused on, contractual terms correspond to financial terms, but in other markets they may correspond to specialized study tracks (e.g., a business school offering management and accounting tracks) or to access to dormitories.
+While our focus was on financial aid, our results generalize to setting with other contractual terms.
+In the context of college admissions, such terms include specialized study tracks (e.g., a business school offering management and accounting tracks) or access to dormitories.
 Beyond college admissions, financial terms may correspond to different service terms in the military \citep{sonmez2013} or different levels of compensation \citep{niederle2007}.
-Our findings open the door to many important questions.

-First, we did not address the question of incentives.
-As currently formulated, our alternate algorithms are clearly not strategy-proof for students.
-For example, academically strong applicants have an incentive to report that self-funded contracts are unacceptable. \textit{How does one implement alternative stable allocations while providing good incentives for students to reveal their preferences?} One approach would be to use hard evidence.
+Our findings raise several important questions.
+First, \textit{how does one implement alternative stable allocations?} This is challenging, because non-merit-based stable mechanisms give academically strong applicants an incentive to overstate their sensitivity to financial terms.
+One approach for addressing this challenge is to use hard information.
 For example, governments may use existing administrative data or facilitate the collection of information by colleges through forms like the Free Application for Federal Student Aid (FAFSA).
-American college applicants who complete this federal form that determines their eligibility for federal financial aid can choose to forward the results of their application to particular colleges.
+American college applicants who complete this form that determines their eligibility for federal financial aid can choose to forward this information to particular colleges.
+Similarly, enrollment management and personalized financial aid packages are widespread in the U.S. college admissions market, and private companies are offering financial aid optimization tools using large proprietary datasets \citep{lieber2021price}.